Introduction and scope

 - LeadTale is the Processor, processing Customer Personal Data on Customer’s documented instructions.

 This DPA does not apply to LeadTale’s processing of business-contact information in the LeadTale database, which LeadTale processes as an independent Controller under the terms of the Privacy Policy.
+Additional detail about the sources and verification methods used for LeadTale Data is available on the Our Data page.

 Customer is responsible for the lawful collection of Customer Personal Data, for obtaining all necessary consents and providing all required notices, and for determining the purposes and means of Processing.